recke96/return-of-the-menu/README.md

+> [!IMPORTANT]
+> return-of-the-menu was archived after the API used was discontinued

 # Return of the Menu

 Since the [Europlaza Website](https://www.europlaza.at/en/restaurants/) does not publish the menu plans anymore (and only annoyingly links to an ad to install their app) we decided to host our own menu plan.